Which IELTS Band Score Should You Aim for and How to Calculate It?

 - In short, your score will be rounded up or down to the nearest .5 or whole score.

 US universities, including Harvard, MIT, Yale, and other major schools require a minimum overall IELTS score of 7.0, so this is the magic number you should aim for, at the very least.
 This minimum score varies depending on the university’s admission requirements, so you should find out before you take your IELTS test so you know where your objective lies.
+There will be a minimum IELTS score as well if you wish to immigrate to Canada as a nurse or apply for a Canadian PR visa.
+In these cases, you might need to know the equivalency between IETLS to CLB scores.

 Before sending your IELTS scores to your schools of choice, you’ll surely want to know your score yourself first!
 After all, it wouldn’t be wise to report a less-than-ideal IELTS result to your dream university!
 This is the process of how to find out your IELTS score.